WarrenMu/WarrenMu/README.md

 - 👀 I’m interested in cracking code and exploration of weird machines
 - 🌱 I’m currently developing
 - 💞️ I’m looking forward to collaborating with devs
-- 📫 How to reach me @WarrenMu_ on Twitter
+- 📫 How to reach me omnikkotow@gmail.com

 <!--